theServants/.github/profile/README.md

 a free github account is required, github isn’t just for geeks anymore.

 ## media
-see the announcements in the discussion forums for press conferences.
+see the announcements in the discussion forums for information on press conferences.

-in the interim, we have a repository with wiki and discussions dedicated to media professionals. always check the extended git commit descriptions, sometimes it adds a lot of color. [commits](https://github.com/theServants/media/commits/master)
+in the interim, we have a repository with wiki and discussions dedicated to media professionals. always check the extended git commit descriptions, sometimes it adds a lot of color.
+See [commits](https://github.com/theServants/media/commits/master) here.